 If you really want to give yourself an energy boost without the caffeine, then reach for the power of mushrooms.
 This delicious beverage is a hot chocolate with benefits thanks to the mushrooms like reishi and chaga which support and strengthen your immune system while managing your stress and enhancing your mood.
 I love to mix a little into my golden latte.

-I’m a big fan of the spiced Indian tea, chai but it’s not a caffeine-free drink thanks to the black tea.
-But this rooibos blend is the perfect flavorful alternative.
+I’m a big fan of the spiced Indian tea, chai, and this is a great way to enjoy those rich, warming flavors without the caffeine hit.
+This rooibos blend is the perfect flavorful alternative to traditional chai.
 I love to heat it on the stove with oat milk to really allow the flavors to percolate.

 If you want to cut back on the milk, then try making an herbal tea instead.
 This one is great hot or iced with a bright and naturally sweet flavor.